Manage Care

 - Monitor the Linked Members Inpatient Admissions report on the Provider Portal as a tool to track linked members who were recently admitted to a hospital.

 - Contact the patient a few days after the post-discharge visit to reiterate the care plan and check in with the member.
-Post-discharge telephone follow-up calls have been shown to reduce hospital readmissions and are most effective close to the date of discharge.
+Post-discharge telephone follow-up calls are shown to reduce hospital readmissions and are most effective close to the date of discharge.

 - Track and trend your clinic’s most vulnerable patients.
 Attempt multiple outreach efforts to those who are most fragile before they are readmitted.
 For members at a high risk of readmission, provide: